DaktaDeo/gompje.be/content/articles/how-to-move-the-google-drive-filestream-fs-cache-folder-on-macos.md

 ### My Solution

-<span style="background-color: yellow; display: inline-block;">A symbolic link.
+<div class="rounded-md bg-opacity-25 bg-purple-600 py-4 px-6 mb-3 flex justify-center items-center">A symbolic link.
 That&#8217;s it.
-I just copied the cache folder to my other ssd, renamed the original one and created a symbolic link to the new one.</span> Like this:
+I just copied the cache folder to my other ssd, renamed the original one and created a symbolic link to the new one.</div> Like this:

 <nuxt-image src="/img/screenshot-link-google-drive.png"></nuxt-image>